 1922 Theoni V. Aldredge, one of Broadway's foremost costume designers of the late 20th century, is born in Greece.
 Her dozens of Broadway projects include A Chorus Line, Annie, Ballroom, 42nd Street, Barnum, Dreamgirls, and La Cage aux Folles.

 1989 A.R.
 Gurney's Love Letters opens at the Promenade Theatre Off-Broadway.
 The play is written as a series of love letters between one Andrew Makepeace Ladd III and one Melissa Gardner from the time of their childhood up to her death.
 Due to the simplicity in the staging of the piece (two actors sitting at tables reading letters back and forth), the cast changes from one set of stars to another, week by week.
 This first week, John Rubinstein is Andrew and Stockard Channing is Melissa.
 Other pairings during the initial run are George Segal and Dana Ivey, Treat Williams and Kate Nelligan, Timothy Hutton and Elizabeth McGovern, and Jason Robards and Elaine Stritch.
 The production transfers to Broadway's Edison Theatre on October 31, 1989, with Colleen Dewhurst and Jason Robards Jr. starring in the 96-performance run.

-1989 A British Military Entertainment troupe circa the late 1940s parks Off-Broadway at the Roundabout Theatre for a 64-performance run of Privates on Parade.
+1989 A British Military Entertainment troupe circa the late 1940s parks Off-Broadway at the Roundabout Theatre Company for a 64-performance run of Privates on Parade.
 The cast includes Jim Dale and Donna Murphy.

 2011 Simon Russell Beale returns to the New York stage in the U.S. premiere of Simon Stephens' Bluebird, in which he plays a London cabbie listening to the woes of his eclectic passengers.
 Presented by the Atlantic Theater Company at its intimate Atlantic Stage 2, the cast also includes Michael Countryman, Charlotte Parry, John Sharian, Kate Blumberg, Mary McCann, Tobias Segal, and Todd Weeks.